scanossmining/on-premise/install/README.md

 Inside the configuration file, you will see multiple options such as app information, logging, telemetry, networking, TLS encryption and filtering.
 All the available configuration options are already present in the file, though some may be empty.

-To restart the service with the new options you added/modified, run the ```install-script.sh``` choose option 5) Install Application and then option 5) API, and the service will update with the new configuration.
+To restart the service with the new options you added/modified, run the ```install-scanoss.sh``` choose option 5) Install Application and then option 5) API, and the service will update with the new configuration.

 ## Installing the SCANOSS Knowledge Base